CT or P Problem and Symmetric Gapped Fermion Solution: A 1+1d model with the CT or P problem

 We can define $\arg (\diag M) \mapsto \arg (\diag M) + ( -\upalpha_{L,3}+ \upalpha_{R,0}, -\upalpha_{L,4} + \upalpha_{R,5} )$ as a 2-component vector where angular value arg is evaluated along the diagonal of $M$.
 Then analogous to the italic-form charge $q_{\rm v} \equiv (1, 3, 3, 1)$, we define the 2-component bold text-form charge ${\bf q}_{\rm v} \equiv (1,3)$ associated with the diagonal two component of $M$. \bea \theta_{\rm v} &\mapsto& \theta_{\rm v} - ( q_{{\rm v}}^{\intercal} \cdot K^{} \cdot \upchi) =\theta_{\rm v} - \upalpha_{L,3} -3 \upalpha_{L,4} +3 \upalpha_{R,5} + \upalpha_{R,0}. \nn \\ \arg (\det M) &\mapsto& \arg (\det M) - (1, 1, 1, 1) \cdot K^{} \cdot \upchi. \nn \\ {\bf q}_{{\rm v}}^{\intercal} \cdot \arg (\diag M) &\mapsto& {\bf q}_{{\rm v}}^{\intercal} \cdot \arg (\diag M) - ( q_{{\rm v}}^{\intercal} \cdot K^{} \cdot \upchi).\nn\\ {\bar{\theta}_{\rm v}} &\mapsto& {\bar{\theta}_{\rm v}} \equiv {\theta_{\rm v}}- {\bf q}_{{\rm v}}^{\intercal} \cdot \arg (\diag M). \eea Then ${\bar{\theta}_{\rm v}}\equiv {\theta_{\rm v}}- {\bf q}_{{\rm v}}^{\intercal} \cdot \arg (\diag M)$ is invariant under any chiral transformation for any value of $\upchi$.
 For this 1+1d model, the Naturalness says that a generic ${\bar{\theta}_{\rm v}}$ is nonzero.
 However, if we live in this 1+1d model and experimentally test that miraculously ${\bar{\theta}_{\rm v}}\simeq 0$, then we encounter {\bf the CT or P problem in this 1+1d model}.

-In \Sec{sec:Solution}, we will provide {a solution to this 1+1d CT problem via the symmetric mass generation}.
-Below we clarify more on the properties of this 1+1d CT problem.
+In \Sec{sec:Solution}, we will provide {a solution to this 1+1d CT or P problem via the symmetric mass generation}.
+Below we clarify more on the properties of this 1+1d P problem.